-Subject to the passage of legislation, teachers can have all or part of their Higher Education Loan Program (HELP) debt remitted if they work as a teacher for four years in a very remote area in Australia (as defined by the Accessibility and Remoteness Index of Australia).
+Subject to the passage of legislation, teachers can have all or part of their HELP debt remitted if they work as a teacher for four years in a very remote area in Australia (as defined by the Accessibility and Remoteness Index of Australia).